You program has been created and published. What will it look like from a learner’s perspective?

 - For problems related to viewing Scorm courses, read our dedicated article here.

-- If the program is in open access: the learner can view and retake course activities (including questions).
+- If the program courses are available in the catalog: the learner will be able to view & retake the activities (including questions).

 A program is made up of courses structured in a specific educational order.

 Therefore, it’s not possible to take courses out of the order specified for a program.
-Only courses available in the catalogue can be taken in any order.
+Only courses available in the catalog can be taken in any order.